thygrrr/HypEcs/README.md

 </table>

 ## Quickstart: Let's go!
+You need
+- a component type
-You need a world, a number of ~~small foxes~~ entities, and iteration/modification often informed by some uniform data.
+- a number of ~~small foxes~~ entities
+- a way to iterate/modify components often informed by some uniform data.

 #### ... and when we said minimal boilerplate, <em>we meant it.</em>